 I knew with Thanksgiving right around the corner (literally this weekend!)
 I wanted to spruce up my regular kale dish and turn it into a spectacular side to bring to my sister-in-laws for everyone to enjoy…but I didn’t know it would turn out to be THIS GOOD!
 I am telling you, if you have never tried kale, or are looking for a new recipe to add to your collection THIS IS IT!
+It is a simple kale recipe really, just a few ingredients to create a stunning side dish.

 It is very easy to make (less then 30 mins from prep to finish!) and even easier to enjoy!
 Now keep in mind the recipe below is for a larger group, you can modify it to suit your needs.

-- 4 bunches of kale (Washed, stems removed and rough chopped)
+- 4 bunches of kale Washed, stems removed and rough chopped

 - 3-4 cloves of garlic minced